ivangfr/docker-swarm-environment/keycloak-clustered-mode/README.md

 The goal of this project is to deploy [`keycloak-clustered`](https://github.com/ivangfr/keycloak-clustered) instances into [`Docker Swarm`](https://docs.docker.com/engine/swarm/swarm-tutorial).

-## Note

-**When we have Keycloak instances running in different docker machines, they are NOT joining in the infinispan cluster.
-[More about](https://www.keycloak.org/docs/latest/server_installation/index.html#troubleshooting-2)**

 ## Deploy services to swarm

-Once a cluster of docker engines in swarm mode is initialized, we can start deploying services.
+Once a cluster of docker machines in swarm mode is initialized, we can start deploying services.

 #### 1. Use _manager1_ Docker Daemon
 ```